 The rules regarding the division of military retirement during a divorce are an intersection of federal and domestic state law that can be complex and sometimes downright confusing.
 The amount of retirement to be divided upon divorce is dependent upon the number of years a spouse has served, the number of years the parties were married, and an overlap of the two.

-Your military retirement is considered to be a marital property, not income, and is eligible for division according to the equitable distribution laws of Alabama.
-Once an agreement is made, or the court has issued an order, the order can be enforced the by the Defense Finance and Accounting Service (DFAS), which is the agency charged with distributing military retirement.
+Your military retirement is considered to be marital property, not income, and is eligible for division according to the equitable distribution laws of Alabama.
+Once an agreement is made, or the court has issued an order, the order can be enforced by the Defense Finance and Accounting Service (DFAS), which is the agency charged with distributing military retirement.
 The state has the power to determine how much a spouse can take from the military spouse’s retirement, depending on several factors, but the spouse cannot be paid directly by the military until the parties have been married at least ten years while the spouse has served an overlapping ten years.

 The Uniformed Services Former Spouses Protection Act